 When a company invests in a large team on the basis of making SEO a company-wide priority and not to overcome immediate needs, then that program is often the stand-out amongst industry peers.

 SEO really does provide value to every aspect of an organization — it’s just a matter of evangelizing organic search and building a center of excellence.

 Not every company has a budget to hire 20 people to focus on SEO.
 It is possible to build a rock-star team with limited head count.

-Having a seasoned expert and small group of hungry marketers balanced with technology and process can have equally successful outcomes, it just requires a commitment from the top and effective leadership to build and march towards a vision for success.
+Having a seasoned expert and a small group of hungry marketers balanced with the right technology and processes can have equally successful outcomes, it just requires a commitment from the top and effective leadership to build and march towards a vision for success.

 50% of the companies I’ve worked with that have tremendous success in building authoritative and high ranking websites are teams of less than 5 people.

 Among 10 of the largest billion dollar retailers in the world that I’ve met with, 3 had an SEO team greater than 20 people, 6 had 10 or less, and remarkably, a billion dollar company with 1 amazing SEO.

 The SEO executive is the primary evangelist of all organic search efforts.
 They are also the recipient of all SEO reports, and focus on progress on SEO strategy execution.

 Executives also meet regularly with the internal teams to drive deliverables and results for the organization.